-As of December 31, 2004, we employed no hedging against the fixed rate positions of the portfolio.
-On January 7, 2005, we entered into a costless collar agreement in order to manage the exposure to changing interest rates related to the Company's fixed rate investments.
+On January 7, 2005, as required by the Facility, we entered into a costless collar agreement in order to manage the exposure to changing interest rates related to the Company's fixed rate investments.
 The costless collar agreement was for a notional amount of \$20 million, has a cap of 6.5%, a floor of 2.72% and matures in 2008.
-The costless collar agreement allows us to receive an interest payment when the 3-month LIBOR exceeds 6.5% and obligates us to pay an interest payment when the 3-month LIBOR is less than 2.72%.
 The costless collar resets quarterly based on the 3-month LIBOR.
-As of June 30, 2005, the 3-month LIBOR was 3.52%.
-As of June 30, 2005, these derivatives had no fair value.